 After all, check out these markers.
 It looks like paint samples on a wall.
 (I think they like that yellow paint color the most!) 😉

 One of the signs we found after walking a few miles back to where we started...

 ...and finally we are back to where we started...

-...and the right turn finds the park immediately, as my husband suggested.
+...and the right turn finds the park immediately.
 However the left turn takes you all around the park to see the old dry moat of the fort.
 We wanted to hike around the fort, not just take a 5 minute stroll at one corner of the fort.
 However it is just too easy to veer off the trail around the park and end up "in Pennsylvania" (according to the previously linked website). 😉

 So here we are but there is no view of the Chain Bridge, which in the old days was indeed made with chains.
 In 1808 it was built as a chain suspension bridge.
 Nor was there any view of the Potomac.
 Just trees.
 The forest has grown quite a bit since the days of the Civil War.
 At least it's all quite pretty!

 All of this was a simple 5 minute stroll around the park.